Mexican Americans: History of Mexican Americans

 As a Spanish colony, the territory of California also had an established population of colonial settlers.
 Californios is the term for the Spanish-speaking residents of modern-day California; they were the original Mexicans (regardless of race) and local Hispanicized Amerindians in the region (Alta California) before the United States acquired it as a territory.
 In the mid-19th century, more settlers from the United States began to enter the territory.

-In California, Mexican settlement began in 1769 with the establishment of the Presidio and Catholic mission of San Diego.
+In California, Mexican settlement had begun in 1769 with the establishment of the Presidio and Catholic mission of San Diego.
 20 more missions were established along the California coast by 1823, along with military Presidios and civilian communities.
-Settlers in California tended to stay close to the coast and outside of the California interior.
+Settlers in California tended to stay close to the coast and outside the California interior.
 The California economy was based on agriculture and livestock.
 In contrast to central New Spain, coastal colonists found little mineral wealth.
 Some became farmers or ranchers, working for themselves on their own land or for other colonists.
 Government officials, priests, soldiers, and artisans settled in towns, missions, and presidios.

 One of the most important events in the history of Mexican settlers in California occurred in 1833, when the Mexican Government secularized the missions.
 In effect this meant that the government took control of large and vast areas of land.
-These lands were eventually distributed among the population in the form of Ranchos, which soon became the basic socio-economic units of the province.
+The government eventually distributed these lands among the elite of the population in the form of Ranchos, which soon became the basic socio-economic units of the province.

 Relations between Californios and English-speaking settlers were relatively good until 1846, when military officer John C. Fremont arrived in Alta California with a United States force of 60 men on an exploratory expedition.
 Fremont made an agreement with Comandante Castro that he would stay in the San Joaquin Valley only for the winter, then move north to Oregon.
 However, Fremont remained in the Santa Clara Valley then headed towards Monterey.
 When Castro demanded that Fremont leave Alta California, Fremont rode to Gavilan Peak, raised a US flag and vowed to fight to the last man to defend it.
 After three days of tension, Fremont retreated to Oregon without a shot being fired.

 With relations between Californios and Americans quickly souring, Fremont returned to Alta California, where he encouraged European-American settlers to seize a group of Castro's soldiers and their horses.
 Another group seized the Presidio of Sonoma and captured Mariano Vallejo.